yashvardhann15/Breakout-AI/readme.md

 ## Optional Features

 - **Export Options**
-  - CSV file export
   - Direct download functionality
-  - Custom file naming
+  - Model searches all possible links to get the responses.
+  - Reponse is kept to be precise.

 ## Support